Relax Your Mind with These Popular Meditation Styles

 Most people can’t stand the thought of waking up any earlier than they already do, but it’s worth it to set your alarm five minutes earlier.
 Why?
 So you can add a little meditation to your morning routine!

 Known for quieting the mind and keeping you relaxed, a few minutes of meditation before your day gets going could be just what you need to get off on the right foot.
-And research shows that meditation is full of mental and physical health benefits.
-A recent study in the journal JAMA Internal Medicine found that meditation may help with anxiety, depression and pain.
-And a 2012 study showed that meditation can reduce your risk for heart attack and stroke.
+Research shows that meditation can provide mental and physical health benefits.
+Research has found that certain types of meditation may help with anxiety and stress and is thought to have potential benefit when it comes to cardiovascular health risk.

 If you don’t think meditation is for you, think again.
 There are many different types of meditation and the key is to explore the various styles until you find one that suits you best.
 Here’s a snapshot of some of the more popular styles:

 Mindfulness Meditation: This is the most common type of meditation and it is all about being aware of the sounds and activities happening around you.
 Let your mind be fluid from one thought to the next and don’t focus on any one particular thing.
-So, if you live downtown Grand Rapids and hear cars outside and screaming children, let your mind become aware of the sounds without focusing too much one.
+So, if you live in a downtown area and hear cars and people outside, let your mind become aware of the sounds without focusing too much one.